Ria424/developers-animatesdk-docs/SymbolItem_object/SymbolItem2.md

 #### Usage

-*symbolItem.exportSWF(outputURI)*
+SymbolItem.exportSWF(outputURI)

 #### Parameters

-**outputURI** A string, expressed as a file:/// URI, that specifies the SWF file to which the method will export the symbol.
+**outputURI** `string`; A string, expressed as a file:/// URI, that specifies the SWF file to which the method will export the symbol.
 The *outputURI* must reference a local file.
 Flash does not create a folder if *outputURI* doesn’t exist.

 #### Returns